The International Arbitration Review: Financial Debt and Damages in Investor–State Arbitration

 The consequence of overleverage is to reduce the compensation owed by a state even further.
 Suppose that a shareholder had financed our US$100 million project with US$90 million of debt and US$10 million of equity.
 The ensuing shareholder arbitration would likely involve allegations of overleverage and imprudence, which could affect liability.
 However, the resulting shareholder damages would relate only to the shareholder's US$10 million investment, after proper accounting of the US$90 million in outstanding debt.
 US$10 million is less than the damages available to a comparable claimant utilising much less debt financing (US$50 million, for example), and far less than the total economic harm caused by the measures at issue (US$70 million).

 The possibility of debtholder losses can arise even before there has been an outright event of default or insolvency, which arises when the value of the assets falls below outstanding liabilities.
-We distinguish between the book or face value of debt, and its market value.
+I distinguish between the book or face value of debt, and its market value.
 Book or face values indicate the amount of debt outstanding at any point in time.
 Market values depend on the current value of prospective scheduled interest and principal payments, which depends on the risk of default, considering the returns available elsewhere given prevailing market conditions.
-Debt market values can fall prior to events of default or insolvency, and these falls can represent losses suffered by debtholders due to the measures at issue.16 A reliable damages analysis needs to consider the possibility that debtholders shared in the overall economic losses due to the measures at issue.17
+Debt market values can fall prior to events of default or insolvency, and these falls can represent losses suffered by debtholders because of the measures at issue.17 A reliable damages analysis needs to consider the possibility that debtholders shared in the overall economic losses because of the measures at issue.18

 At the same time, extensive debt financing could create a disincentive for host states to seek alternative solutions.
 Suppose that a host state displayed some willingness to negotiate with the project company and even to provide compensation (albeit partial).
 The state would logically consider whether compensation would benefit foreign shareholders sufficiently to avoid arbitration.